porres/pd-cyclone/README.md

 cyclone
 -------

-Cyclone is a library of PureData classes, bringing some level of compatibility between Max/MSP and Pd environments.
+Cyclone is a library of Pure Data classes, bringing some level of compatibility between Max/MSP and Pd environments.
 Although being itself in the early stage of development, it is meant to eventually become part of a much larger project, aiming at unification and standardization of computer musician's